-Why compassion in redundancy situations is vital
+Why compassion in redundancy situations is vital for businesses

 Lizzie Buxton